intel/llvm/sycl/doc/Assert.md

 should be performed via calls to `clGetEventInfo` for OpenCL backend and `zeEventQueryStatus` for Level-Zero backend.

 ## Terms

  - Device-side Runtime - part of device-code, which is supplied by Device-side Compiler.
- - Low-level Runtime - the backend/runtime, behind DPCPP Runtime.
+ - Device-side Compiler - compiler which generates device-native binary image based on input SPIR-V image.
- - Device-side Compiler - compiler which generates device-native bitcode based on input SPIR-V image.
+ - Low-level Runtime - the backend/runtime behind DPCPP Runtime.
  - Accessor metadata - parts of accessor representation at device-side: pointer, ranges, offset.

 ## How it works?